algobulls/algobulls_help_site/docs/member/Books/fundbook.md

 `Filters` - Choose one or more filters to display those particular categories.
 Choose among the options shown below.

-* `Category` - You can filter along 4 categories, Algobulls Money, Transaction Charges, Credit from Parent and Strategy Build Charges.
+* `Category` - You can filter along 4 categories, AlgoBulls Money, Transaction Charges, Credit from Parent and Strategy Build Charges.

 * `Start/End Date` - Give the date range to view the table for the selected category (if any)